 The three-minute online video, which can be seen here, says that our visionary forefathers said, “to hell with the skeptics” and built the California that today is the envy of the world.

-—which includes the most comprehensive data accessible on 2011 executive pay.
+Today the AFL-CIO launched the 2012 Executive PayWatch site—now called CEO Pay and the 99%—which includes the most comprehensive data accessible on 2011 executive pay.
 All of the data available is searchable by industry, by state and by the top 100 highest-paid CEOs.
-Check it and help us share it widely
+Check it and help us share it widely.

 CEO Pay and the 99% shows that a CEO of a company in the S&P 500 Index, on average, received $12.9 million in total compensation in 2011.
 That’s nearly a 14 percent raise over the previous year.
 And that’s on top of a 23 percent increase in 2010.